 Trainline tip: It may be a good idea to check the prices for two Single ticket journeys (outward and return), as this can sometimes save you money when compared to the Return ticket option for the same journey.
 If you do this, you won’t have flexibility for dates of travel, but you'll have the option of choosing Peak or Off-Peak times.
 This can be a handy way to secure cheaper Return train tickets, but you'll need a bit of luck — these fares are hard to track down.

 Yes, you can use any applicable Railcard for your journey to save up to 1/3 on your fare.
 To see what Railcards you can apply for, head on over to our Railcards page.
-You’re well on your way to saving on train travel!

 Yes, you can normally get a Return train ticket refund from the train company in charge of your journey.
 But, if you’ve bought your ticket with us, we’re happy to do the legwork for you and get in touch with the relevant train company on your behalf.